bonniss/blueform/README.md

 ## Naming note

-Initially, the package was named `blueform`, but npm flagged it as _too similar_ to an existing package and rejected the publish.
-We then decided to switch to **react-headless-form**.

-However, using the full name everywhere can be a bit verbose.
-Shortening it to “RHF” is also not ideal, since it **almost universally refers to React Hook Form** (for the skeptics—just try googling “RHF”).
+The package was originally named `blueform`, but npm rejected the publication because the name was deemed too similar to an existing package.
+We then switched to **react-headless-form** — a clear and descriptive name, though somewhat verbose.
+Unfortunately, abbreviating it as “RHF” isn’t practical, as that acronym is almost universally associated with **React Hook Form** (for the skeptics — just try googling “RHF”).

-So internally, and throughout the docs, we refer to the library as **BlueForm**: a short, memorable codename carried over from the original name and used during development and design discussions.
+For this reason, throughout the documentation we refer to the library simply as **BlueForm**.
+This is a short, memorable codename carried over from the original `blueform` name, and it’s the term we’ve consistently used during development and design discussions.

 ## Introduction